southbridgeio/redmine_chat_telegram/README.md

 Enter the bot's token on the Plugin Settings page to add the bot to your chat.

+To add hints for commands for the bot, use command `/setcommands`

 ### Add bot to user contacts

 Type `/start` command to your bot from your user account.